Superfluid helium-4: Applications

 Superfluid-helium technology is used to extend the temperature range of cryocoolers to lower temperatures.
-So far the limit is 1.19 K, but there is a potential to reach 0.7 K.
+So far, the limit is 1.19 K, but there is a potential to reach 0.7 K.

 Properties

-Superfluids, such as helium-4 below the lambda point, exhibit many unusual properties.
+Superfluids, such as helium-4 below the lambda point (known, for simplicity, as helium II), exhibit many unusual properties.
 A superfluid acts as if it were a mixture of a normal component, with all the properties of a normal fluid, and a superfluid component.
 The superfluid component has zero viscosity and zero entropy.
 Application of heat to a spot in superfluid helium results in a flow of the normal component which takes care of the heat transport at relatively high velocity (up to 20 cm/s) which leads to a very high effective thermal conductivity.

 Film flow

 Many ordinary liquids, like alcohol or petroleum, creep up solid walls, driven by their surface tension.
-Liquid helium also has this property, but, in the case of He-IV, the flow of the liquid in the layer is not restricted by its viscosity but by a critical velocity which is about 20 cm/s.
+Liquid helium also has this property, but, in the case of He-II, the flow of the liquid in the layer is not restricted by its viscosity but by a critical velocity which is about 20 cm/s.
 This is a fairly high velocity so superfluid helium can flow relatively easily up the wall of containers, over the top, and down to the same level as the surface of the liquid inside the container, in a siphon effect.
 It was, however, observed, that the flow through nanoporous membrane becomes restricted if the pore diameter is less than 0.7 nm (i.e. roughly three times the classical diameter of helium atom), suggesting the unusual hydrodynamic properties of He arise at larger scale than in the classical liquid helium.